INSIDE: How to Avoid Mosquitos in Bali.

 - You can also add a small amount of dettol to the children’s bath water.

-Looking for SUPER DOOPER FUN places to visit in BALI?
+Looking for MORE SUPER DOOPER FUN things to do and places to eat in Bali?

 Click the links in blue below.